Assign and complete reviews

-User Review is the view to manage and assign reviewers for user access points.
-You can either assign reviewers to a single user row by clicking Assign Reviewers for that row, or bulk assign by selecting multiple rows and clicking Assign reviewers in the top right.
+In the User Review tab, you can manage and assign reviewers for user access points.
+Assign reviewers to a single user row by clicking Assign Reviewers for that row, or bulk assign by selecting multiple rows and clicking Assign Reviewers in the top right.

-Group Review is the view to manage and assign reviewers for group access points.
-You can either assign reviewers to a single user row by clicking Assign Reviewers for that row, or bulk assign by selecting multiple rows and clicking Assign reviewers in the top right.
+In the Group Review tab, you can manage and assign reviewers for group access points.
+Assign reviewers to a single user row by clicking Assign Reviewers for that row, or bulk assign by selecting multiple rows and clicking Assign Reviewers in the top right.

-Once you have assigned a reviewer, Opal will show one of several reviewer statuses.
+After you assign a reviewer, Opal shows one of several reviewer statuses.

 • Not Started: No reviewer(s) have taken action